 As a child psychologist working within a developmental cognitive neuroscience framework, Lee’s research program aims to augment knowledge about the causes and correlates of developmental learning disorders through the use of innovative neuropsychological and neuroimaging technologies.
-Much of her research over the past several years has focused on three interrelated areas of investigation: (a) cognitive and social development in children with different genetic disorders, (b) brain development in Down syndrome and other chromosomal aneuploidies, and (c) links between brain and behavior in youth with typical development.
+Much of her research over the past several years has focused on two primary areas of investigation: (a) cognitive and social development in children and young adults with different neurodevelopmental disorders, and (b) brain development in youth with Down syndrome and other chromosomal aneuploidies.
 For a list of representative publications related to these topics, please see below.

 Active research projects in Professor Lee’s lab include studies of:

-- the assessment of memory skills in youth with Down syndrome and fragile X syndrome
+- Memory skills in youth with Down and fragile X syndromes1

 How we make a difference – The LADDER Lab:

 Lee and the students in the LADDER lab conduct research that aims to improve adult outcomes and quality of life for individuals with intellectual disabilities and other neurodevelopmental disorders.
 Intellectual disability, formerly known as mental retardation, is a neurodevelopmental disorder that impacts 1% of the population.
 It is characterized by global learning difficulties that greatly reduce academic achievement, employment, and independence.
 Despite the frequency of this diagnosis and its profound impact on everyday functioning, there is a limited understanding of the mechanisms that contribute to poor outcomes.
 Moreover, specialized treatments that target key cognitive processes that are contributing to outcomes are lacking.